The Core Idea

 AI and Large Language Models dissolve this tradeoff.
 They can:

-- 📱 Eliminate input barriers — accepting voice, photos, messages in any language and converting them to structured marketplace data
+- π± Eliminate input barriers β accepting voice descriptions, uploaded documents, photos, and messages in any language, and extracting structured marketplace data guided by the platform's metadata schema

 | Characteristic | Thick Market | Thin Market |